aws/aws-cli/awscli/examples/s3/sync.rst

     download: s3://mybucket/test.txt to test.txt
     download: s3://mybucket/test2.txt to test2.txt

+**Sync from local directory to S3 bucket while deleting files that exist in the destination but not in the source**

 The following ``sync`` command syncs objects under a specified prefix and bucket to files in a local directory by uploading the local files to s3.
 Because the ``--delete`` parameter flag is thrown, any files existing under the